HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 ## Check if a number has a prime number of divisors

-Given an integer, implement a function, called ```prime_number_of_divisors(n)``` which returns True if the number of divisors of n is a prime number.
-False otherwise.
+Given an integer, implement a function, called `prime_number_of_divisors(n)`, which returns True if the number of `n`'s divisors is a prime number, False otherwise.

-For example, the divisors of 8 are 1,2,4 and 8, a total of 4.
-4 is not a prime.
+For example, the divisors of 8 are 1, 2, 4 and 8, a total of 4.
+4 is not a prime number.
-The divisors of 9 are 1,3 and 9, a total of 3, which is a prime number.
+The divisors of 9 are 1, 3 and 9, a total of 3.
+3 is a prime number.

 ### Signature